woman in a field

 It’s been suggested that rehmannia can reduce your body’s stress reaction BEFORE stress, so when something goes wrong, you’ll be able to stay calmer.

-You can see that the BeSerene™ Daily supplement has a lot of great herbs that can support your brain and nervous system to help build resilience.
+You can see that the BeSerene™ Daily supplement has a lot of great herbs to help support your brain and nervous system, and build resilience.
 And they offer a lot of other benefits that may help with mast cell reactions, too.

-Anything that has anti-inflammatory properties can help.
+Anything that has anti-inflammatory properties can help calm mast cells.
 Mast cells release histamine and other inflammatory mediators.

-And if you have Oxalate Intolerance, you’ll be happy to hear that I sponsored oxalate testing on this product, and it came back low oxalate at 2 capsules.
+And if you have Oxalate Intolerance, you’ll be happy to hear that we sponsored oxalate testing on this product, and it came back low oxalate at 2 capsules.

 How to Use BeSerene™ Daily

-Most people who use BeSerene™ Daily feel its effects in 45 minutes.
+Most people who use BeSerene™ Daily feel its effects in about 45 minutes.

 However, our goal isn’t just immediate relief.
 Remember, we want to build resilience.
 For this, the best results occur when it’s used for 60 to 90 days in a row.